jw156605/SLICER/README.md

 2. SLICER does not restrict the dimensionality of the low-dimensional projection to 2.
 We have found that in some cases, particularly when the dataset involves many cell fates, using a more high-dimensional projection can improve results.

-3. SLICER was initially developed with single cell RNA-seq in mind, but we have also found that it can give good results when applied to other types of data, including bulk RNA-seq, single cell qPCR data, and
+3. SLICER was initially developed with single cell RNA-seq in mind, but we have also found that it can give good results when applied to other types of data, including bulk RNA-seq, single cell qPCR data, and single cell epigenomic data.

 4. A key assumption of SLICER is that a possibly branching, intrinsically one-dimensional process is the dominant source of variation among samples.
 It is important to think carefully about whether this assumption is reasonable for any given dataset.